mabel-dev/opteryx/docs/SQL Reference/Working with SQL/10 Working with Timestamps.md

 year     | ✓ | ✓ | ✓ |

 The following convenience extraction functions also exist, however use of `EXTRACT` is recommended.

+## Implicit Casting

+In many situation where a timestamp is expected, if an ISO1806 formatted string is provided, Opteryx will interpret as a timestamp.

+## Timezones

+Opteryx is opinionated to run in UTC - all instances where the system time is requested, UTC is used.